aplteam/MarkAPL/MarkAPL.md

 #### Footnotes

 Footnotes can be referenced by something like `[^1]` or `[^foo]`.
-The footnotes `1` and `foo` can be defined anywhere in the document although it seems to be a good idea to collect them at the bottom of the markdown document.
+The footnotes `1` and `foo` can be defined anywhere in the document although it seems to be a good idea to collect them at the bottom of the Markdown document.
 Footnotes cannot contain anything but paragraphs: no code blocks, lists, blockquotes or tables.
 In-line mark-up is of course available.

 Note that the `^` character is the caret, **not** the APL symbol for logical AND.